doomedraven/VirusTotalApi/README.md

 Download options:
   -dl, --download       The md5/sha1/sha256 hash of the file you want to
-                        download or txt file with hashes, or hash and type, one by line, for example: hash,pcap or only hash.
-Will save with hash as name
+                        download or txt file with .txt extension, with hashes, or hash and type, one by line, for example: hash,pcap or only hash.
+Will save with hash as name, can be space separated list of hashes to download -nm NAME, --name NAME
-  -nm NAME, --name NAME
+                        Name with which file will saved when download it -dt DOWNLOAD_THREADS, --download-threads DOWNLOAD_THREADS
-                        Name with which file will saved when download it
+                        Number of simultaneous downloaders

 Additional options:
   --pcap                The md5/sha1/sha256 hash of the file whose network
                         traffic dump you want to retrieve.
-Will save as VTDL_hash.pcap
+Will save as hash.pcap
   --clusters            A specific day for which we want to access the
                         clustering details, example: 2013-09-10 --distribution-files  Timestamps are just integer numbers where higher